raykao/platform-engineering/readme.md

 * Cloud native Infrastructure as Code (IaC)
 * GitOps Continous deployment tooling to deploy apps and infra.

-You will also need a repositry for configurations, we will use GitHub but not cover this.
+You will also need a repositry for configurations, we will use GitHub here in our examples, but not cover how to use GitHub as a platform in this guide.

 ### Infrastructure as Code
 There are multiple IaC choices that are available, for example:
-Cloud Native IaC - these are installed on K8 “management” clusters and cloud resources are represented as custom resources in K8s.
+Cloud Native IaC - these are installed on a K8s “management” cluster (a standalone K8s cluster used as a meta control plane) and cloud resources are represented as custom resources in K8s.
 * [CAPI](https://cluster-api.sigs.k8s.io) – The cluster API (CAPI) framework and language has 30+ providers (e.g. AWS, GCP, bare metal) enabling IaC in a similar language and common core code base.
 The cluster api provider for Azure (CAPZ)  allows you to deploy self-managed K8s on Azure and AKS clusters.
 * [ASO v2](https://azure.github.io/azure-service-operator/) - Azure Service Operator, you can deploy many Azure resources, not just AKS.
 This is also now deployed by default along with and utilized as a dependency by CAPZ.
 * [Crossplane](https://www.crossplane.io) - you can deploy resources into multiple clouds, this is the tool we will demonstrate due to it's multicloud capabilties, however you can swap this out for any of the above tools.